Flying Space-A from Travis AFB: 7 Things You Need to Know

 3. Travis is the best place to start if you want to fly Space-A to Hawaii.

-Historically, Travis has had more than 200 missions per year to and from JB Pearl Harbor-Hickam, along with occasional missions to Barber’s Point in Kalaeloa, Oahu (there are no return flights from that location).
+Historically, Travis has had more than 200 missions per year to and from JB Pearl Harbor-Hickam, along with occasional missions to Barber’s Point in Kalaeloa, Oahu.

 Click here for more information about flying Space-A to Hawaii.